dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 It was trained on public data until April 2023, so it doesn't know about events after that. @gpt4 uses GPT-4 Turbo.

-For builder roles, GPT-4 offers 128,000 tokens.
+For builder roles, GPT-4 Turbo offers 128k tokens context window or 300 pages of text.

 ### What are things to ask @claude?

 Claude is often more accurate in tasks requiring factual knowledge and tends to generate creative content.
 Users find Claude's answers to be concise and clear.

-Claude was trained on data until December 2022, and may recognize some early 2023 events.
-It won't know about events after that. @claude uses Claude 2.
+Claude was trained on data until early 2023.
+It won't know about events after that. @claude uses Claude 2.1.

-For builders, Claude can handle the most context: 100k tokens, or about 175 pages of text.
+For builders, Claude 2.1 can handle the most context: 200k tokens, or 150,000 words, or over 500 pages of text.

 ### What are things to ask @claude-instant?